Dodge T-Rex

-The Dodge T-Rex is a Ram-based concept vehicle produced by Dodge in 1997 with three axles and six-wheel drive.
+The Dodge T-Rex was a Ram-based concept vehicle produced by Dodge in 1997 with three axles and six-wheel drive.

 It was powered by the 8.0-liter Magnum V10 engine, borrowed from the production 1990s era Ram 2500/3500 V-10.
 The heavy-duty Ram engine made 300 horsepower and 450-pound feet of torque.
-Power was never officially rated for the T-Rex, although dodgeram.org suggests more than stock.
+Power was never officially rated for the T-Rex, although dodgeram.org suggested more than stock.

-Mercedes-Benz, which owned Chrysler at the time, later made a 6X6 version of the G63 AMG SUV/truck.
+Daimler AG (then known as Daimler-Benz AG which would merge with Chrysler in 1998 to form DaimlerChrysler) later produced a 6X6 version of the G63 AMG SUV/truck.

 A version of the T-Rex was featured as an unlockable vehicle in the 2001 driving game Test Drive: Off-Road Wide Open, as well as the PS1 game Test Drive Off Road 3.